tuobangli/author_ber6/README.md

-book a meeting with the leaders of Guangdong Technion
+book a meeting with the dean